 The aspect of this experience with the highest friction and cause of churn was when users had to register an account to begin tapping.
 Creating an account is necessary so that we can store encrypted backups of your data for future access.
 We attempted several new flows to make this as smooth as possible, namely using Webauthn to allow passwordless logins, as well as using the encryption and signature key generation time during account creation to explain to users how the app worked.
 However, this process was still painful as users would get their new NFC card and immediately want to use it, only to find out that they needed to tap their own card first (not intuitive), register a passkey (unfamiliar for some), and wait for account creation (slow).
 One solution that we will look into for future activations is to have accounts preregistered to a specific NFC card.
 This would require us to associate each card with a specific attendee, which may not generalize to every activation, but would greatly simplify onboarding as you can use the card to authenticate and store encryption keys for backups.

 One pleasant discovery we had during the building of this app was just how fast Private Set Intersection using 2-Party Computation (2PC) and Fully Homomorphic Encryption (FHE) really is.
 The actual computation we are doing here is computing the pairwise (Hadamard) product of two bit vectors, where in this case each index represents a person or talk you could tap.
 Running PSI across bit vectors of length 1000 would take on the order of a couple hundred milliseconds on mobile browser, faster that the time it takes to generate a zero knowledge proof of a Baby JubJub ECDSA signature!
 This means that PSI is already practical for many real time applications today.
-However, the main drawback is that this flow requires interactivity, and the bandwidth requirements are still somewhat large (~100MB).
+However, the main drawback is that this flow requires interactivity, and the bandwidth requirements are nontrivial with ~5-10MB of data sent.
 If interactivity is not an issue, namely at events and from other in-person interactions, then PSI is an extremely promising tool.

 To our knowledge, this is the first implementation of folding schemes in a production consumer app.
 Folding schemes, and in particular Nova, allow us to incrementally compute a zero knowledge proof over repeated instances of the same computation.
 Specifically for us the computation was "prove you have a Baby Jubjub ECDSA signature from a public key within the merkle tree of ZK Summit 11 NFC card public keys".
 Folding each new signature in took around 2-3 seconds on a mobile browser.
 To improve the UX and make folding instances manageable, we put the folding into a Web Worker so that the 2-3 seconds would occur in the background and not affect the main user flow.
 In addition, to make the final folded instance zero knowledge, we ran a chaff step that took an additional 2-3 seconds.
 We chose this over a final ZK wrappper with Spartan, which we benched at 3 minutes on a mobile browser.
 In contrast, if we had simply generated Groth16 proofs for each signature, this would have only taken 1-2 seconds.
 The linear proof size of generating multiple Groth16 proofs would not have mattered in our use case due to its small size to begin with.